-Having a mobile friendly design is very important to showing up in mobile search.
+Having a mobile-friendly design is very important to show up in mobile search.

 #4 – Poor User Engagement

-Google know how many pages people visit and how much time they spend on each page.
+Google knows how many pages people visit and how much time they spend on each page.
 They know if the user bounces or keeps reading.

 They know this regardless of whether you have Google Analytics installed or not.